Animal Flower Cave

 The Animal Flower Cave is located under the cliffs at North Point, St. Lucy, Barbados.
 It is the island's lone accessible sea cave.
 It was discovered by its seaward entrance in 1780 by two English explorers.

 The cave stands six feet above the high water mark although it was formed at sea level.
 This has occurred because Barbados is rising at 1 inch per 1000 years.

-There are coral steps which lead down through an opening in the roof (former blowhole) into the cave, these steps were built in 1912.
+There are coral steps which lead down through an opening in the roof (called "the blowhole") into the cave, these steps were built in 1912.
 Inside the cave, still found are some sea anemones, which are locally called animal flowers, whence the cave obtained its name.

 Sea Anemone

 The flower consists of tentacles that can sting and paralyze a passing fish in the larger variety of species.
 The tentacles retract into the stalk or stump for safety on contact with an alien object like a stick.
 The flower then waits a while before coming out of the stalk again to allow danger to pass.